ML-MCQ/rag-mcq/README.md

 - The system uses the open-source Hugging Face model `sentence-transformers/all-MiniLM-L6-v2` for embeddings.
 - The Azure OpenAI API is used for question generation and evaluation.
-- You can adjust difficulty levels and number of questions in the `.env` file.
-- Questions are divided into three levels: basic (-2.0 to -0.5), intermediate (-0.4 to 1.0), and advanced (1.1 to 3.0).
+- Questions are generated at three difficulty levels: basic, intermediate, and advanced.
+- The Streamlit UI requires Streamlit version 1.43.2 or higher.
+- The vector store uses FAISS for efficient similarity search.
+- Configuration is now managed through YAML files instead of environment variables.

 ## Team